Raleigh–Durham International Airport: Recent history

 In 2018, Delta Air Lines named the airport a focus city, which it decided to maintain in the wake of the COVID-19 pandemic due to the area's strong economy and lack of a dominant network carrier.
 Delta also maintains a satellite flight attendants base.
 The United Club opened in 2019, which is the airports third passenger lounge.
+Also that year, Air Canada Express started service to Montréal–Trudeau.

 All international flights were cancelled in 2020, due to COVID-19.
+The AA flight attendant base transitioned to a satellite base, in 2021.
 Both AA to Heathrow and Delta to Paris restarted in 2022.
 Also in 2022, Icelandair started service to Reykjavík–Keflavík.

-In November 2022, Avelo Airlines announced the opening of an operating base at Raleigh-Durham.
-Service started on February 15, 2023.
-Avelo currently operates two aircraft and around 90 employees at the airport.
+In November 2022, Avelo Airlines announced the opening of an operating base at the airport, with service started on February 15, 2023.
+The airline closed the base on January 28, 2026.

 Air France took over Paris service from Delta in 2023.
 In 2024, expansion occurred with service to Mexico City via Aeroméxico Connect; Panama City–Tocumen via Copa Airlines; and Frankfurt via Lufthansa.
-In 2025, the largest international expansion occurred with service to Toronto and Vancouver via mainline Air Canada; Montego Bay and Punta Cana via Avelo Airlines; a return to Bermuda via BermudAir; Calgary via WestJet; and Cancún via AeroMéxico.
+In 2025, the largest international expansion occurred with service to Toronto and Vancouver via mainline Air Canada; Montego Bay and Punta Cana via Avelo Airlines; and Cancún via Aeroméxico.
+Also, BermudAir briefly served Bermuda and WestJet served Calgary.

 Endeavor Air, a regional airline for Delta, opened a crew base in the spring of 2025, with expected 130 to 170 employees.
 The base also supports over 140 aircraft.
-Additionally, RDU announced its fifth European flight with nonstop flights to Dublin expected to start April 13, 2026 via Aer Lingus.
-Breeze plans to open an operating base in 2026, with planned 200 pilots & flight attendants.
+Additionally, RDU started its fifth European flight with nonstop flights to Dublin in the spring 2026 via Aer Lingus.
+Breeze opened an operating base in March 2026, with planned 200 pilots & flight attendants.
+A Pepsi customer lounge is being constructed in Terminal 2.